 Each year, there are thousands of car accidents in the state of West Virginia.
 These accidents have devastating consequences for those involved including physical injury and financial loss.
 Accidents create a lot of anxiety for victims, and for good reason.
 However, that high level of stress can lead an accident victim to make mistakes.
 Some errors are harmless, while others can cause harm to a personal injury or even lead to criminal consequences.
-The personal injury attorneys at Colombo Law would like you and your loved ones to stay alert and take several precautions to keep your family safe in the event of an accident.
+The car accident attorneys at Colombo Law would like you and your loved ones to stay alert and take several precautions to keep your family safe in the event of an accident.

 Avoid Fleeing the Scene of an Accident